Skip to main content

 Nguyen Van Troi Bridge in Da Nang is a historic landmark spanning the Han River, known for its distinctive architecture and cultural significance.
 Now a pedestrian-friendly bridge, it offers scenic city views and a peaceful space for walking, photography, and local experiences.

-Introduction To Nguyen Van Troi Bridge
+Introduction to Nguyen Van Troi Bridge

 One of the most iconic historic bridges in Da Nang is the Nguyen Van Troi Bridge.
 This bridge majestically crosses the Han River in central Vietnam.
 It was constructed in 1965 and was an essential transport artery in the city.
 Currently, the bridge is maintained for pedestrian use only.
 It provides a unique blend of history and beauty for visitors.
 Its unique steel design and old-fashioned look attract many tourists passing through Da Nang.